kognise/obsidian-aviation/FAR/Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md

 \(3\) *Motions made during the hearing.* The administrative law judge may issue rulings and orders on motions made during the hearing orally.
 Oral rulings or orders on motions must be made on the record.

 \(f\) *Specific motions*—(1) *Complainant's motion to dismiss a request for a hearing as prematurely filed.* The complainant may file a motion to dismiss a request for a hearing as prematurely filed instead of filing a complaint.
 If the motion is not granted, the complainant must file the complaint and must serve a copy of the complaint on each party not later than 10 days after service of the administrative law judge's ruling or order on the motion to dismiss.
-If the motion to dismiss is granted and the proceedings are terminated without a hearing, the respondent may file an appeal in accordance with §406.175.
+If the motion to dismiss is granted and the proceedings are terminated without a hearing, the respondent may file an appeal in accordance with [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.175   Appeal from initial decision.|§406.175]].
 If required by the decision on appeal, the complainant must file a complaint and must serve a copy of the complaint on each party not later than 10 days after service of the decision on appeal.

 \(2\) *Respondent's motions instead of an answer.* A respondent may file one or more of the following motions instead of filing an answer.
 If the administrative law judge denies the motion, the respondent must file an answer not later than 10 days after service of the denial of the motion.